 First, it’s important to understand what adjuster reciprocity doesn’t mean.
 There is a common misconception that once you have obtained a state’s license – say Texas for example – you can waltz into any other state, at any time, and begin working claims.
 This is not the case.
-Sure, on occasion, a state’s insurance commissioner will declare a state of emergency and grant “open doors” to licensed adjusters from other states, but this has less to do with reciprocity and more to do with the demands of a catastrophe.
+Sure, on occasion, a state’s insurance commissioner will declare a ‘state of emergency’ and approve licensed adjusters from other states to come in and assist.
+But this actually has less to do with reciprocity and more to do with meeting the demands of a catastrophe.

 What Reciprocity Is

-Adjuster license reciprocity refers to a mutual agreement between states whereby an adjuster holding a license in his or her home state can successfully apply for a license in another state without having to take that state’s exam or pre-licensing course.
-This is important to adjusters because meeting other states’ educational and testing requirements means significant investments of time and money.
+Adjuster license reciprocity refers to a mutual agreement between states that says an adjuster holding a license in his or her home state can successfully apply for a license in another state without having to take that state’s exam or pre-licensing course.
+This is important to adjusters because meeting other states’ educational and testing requirements involves a significant investment of time and money.
 Reciprocity bypasses those requirements.
 But to obtain a reciprocal license, the adjuster still needs to apply for the other state’s license and pay any required fees.

-Again, it doesn’t have anything to do with which state, so long as that state is your home state.
+Again, it doesn’t have anything to do with which state you have your adjuster license in, so long as that state is your home state.